 To support us in this process, we rely on a systematization of Kaizen approaches.
 At all levels, our employees receive training in the methods used so that they can lead the way in future areas for continuous improvement.
 Being supported through the change is essential for making lean management a pillar of our corporate culture.

 Supported by managers, our teams first carried out “Value Stream Mapping” on our production flows and “Swimlanes” on our support services.These two steps serve to analyse our value chain in order to gain an overview of flows and sources of waste.
 They enabled the targets, aims and action plans for each improvement area to be established.

-In anticipation of Symbiose, our project of electronics factory of the future currently under consideration, our project team has drawn up a transformation plan and set up task forces to prepare for the future with a customer-oriented organisation.
+For Symbiose, our project of electronics factory of the future currently under consideration, our project team has drawn up a transformation plan and set up task forces to prepare for the future with a customer-oriented organisation.
 The aim is to develop our production processes into self-contained, “One-Piece-Flow” cells with pull system production.
 Thanks to the LACROIX Daily Meeting performance management system, each member involved in the process is able to contribute so that sources of improvement can be shared across all levels.